What is a conference call?

 These are done over the internet, oftentimes with a VoIP system.
 These VoIP conference calls can be done the traditional way, with someone adding participants, or through newer means, like using a conference bridge.

-The benefits of using a VoIP-based call provider is that you can combine your calls with other extremely useful web-only features, like call recording and auto attendant, and can sometimes be seamlessly launched instead of having to jump through hoops to get it started.
+The benefits of using a VoIP-based call provider are that you can combine your calls with other extremely useful web-only features, like call recording and auto attendant, and can sometimes be seamlessly launched instead of having to jump through hoops to get it started.

 Phone conference calls